 Maintaining functional flows within their natural range is hypothesized to support ecosystem functions and sustain healthy ecosystem conditions for native freshwater species under natural watershed conditions.
-However, historical and ongoing land- and water-management activities have the potential
+However, historical and ongoing land- and water-management activities have the potential to degrade the physical, chemical, and biological conditions of rivers and streams, such that the natural ranges of functional flow metrics may be less effective in supporting essential ecosystem functions.
+For example, channel widening may make it less likely that natural baseflows can support in-channel pools that provide refugia for juvenile fish.

 In this step, the user evaluates historical and ongoing land- and water-management activities that may limit the effectiveness of the natural range of functional flow metrics in supporting ecosystem functions (Table 2.1).
 The evaluation should focus on the potential influence of physical habitat, water quality, and biological interactions on the relationship between natural functional flows and ecosystem functions, identified in Step 1, that are essential to achieving ecological management goals.
-The direct effects of anthropogenic flow alteration on ecosystem functions from land and water management activities are not considered in this step, but are addressed in Section C.
+The direct effects of flow alteration on ecosystem functions from land and water management activities are not considered in this step, but are addressed in Section C.